zevenet/kube-nftlb/README.md

 default       lower-prio-64588d8b49-jjlvm      1/1     Running   0          12s
 default       lower-prio-64588d8b49-lvk92      1/1     Running   0          12s
 ```
 Now we are going to check that after creating our deployment, our farm has the backends configured correctly.
-We will have as many backends configured as replicas we have specified
+We will have as many backends configured as replicas we have specified.
 ```console
 NFTLB_KEY=$(grep 'NFTLB_KEY' .env | sed 's/NFTLB_KEY=//')
 curl -H "Key: $NFTLB_KEY" http://localhost:5555/farms/my-service--http